tonyhffong/Lint.jl/docs/messages.md

 | W543   | cannot determine if Type or not
 | W544   | cannot determine if Type or not
 | W545   | previously used variable has apparent type X, but now assigned Y
+| W546   | implicitly discarding values, m of n used
 |        |
 | **W6** | *Structure Warning*
 | W641   | unreachable code after return